-7.12.2.1 The doors shall be made of steel.
-The use of other materials will be specially considered by the Register in each case.

-7.12.2.2 Doors shall withstand the pressure of a water head of the height measured from the lower edge of a doorway at the place of its location to the underside of bulkhead deck plating, the freeboard or the most adverse damage waterline, whichever is greater.

-7.12.2.3 Under the effect of water head specified in 7.12.2.2, the stresses in the door frame and door plate shall not exceed 0,6 times the upper yield stress of their material.

-7.12.2.4 When closed, the doors shall be tight under the pressure of a water head of the height specified in 7.12.2.2.

-7.12.2.5 Each means of operation of the doors shall alone ensure closure of the door with the ship listed 15° either way and with a trim up to 5°.
+- 7.12.2.1 The doors shall be made of steel.
+The use of other materials may be allowed provided it is confirmed by calculations and tests that they have a strength at least equivalent to that of the doors made of steel. - 7.12.2.2 Doors shall withstand the pressure of a water head of the height measured from the lower edge of a doorway at the place of its location to the underside of bulkhead deck plating, the freeboard or the most adverse damage waterline, whichever is greater. - 7.12.2.3 Under the effect of water head specified in 7.12.2.2, the stresses in the door frame and door plate shall not exceed 0,6 times the upper yield stress of their material. - 7.12.2.4 When closed, the doors shall be tight under the pressure of a water head of the height specified in 7.12.2.2. - 7.12.2.5 Each means of operation of the doors shall alone ensure closure of the door with the ship listed 15° either way and with a trim up to 5°.
 Doors closed by dropping or by the effect of a dropping weight are not permitted.
 Portable plates secured by bolts only are not permitted.